gavinmcfarland/plugma/packages/website/content/docs/0-index/2-using-the-cli.md

 - `--no-ui`: No UI
 - `--no-add`: Skip installing add-ons
 - `--no-install`: Skip installing dependencies
+- `--install <pkg-manager>`: Install dependencies using a specific package manager (npm, yarn, pnpm)
 - `-y, --yes`: Skip all prompts by accepting defaults (still prompts for type and framework if not provided).
 Requires an empty directory when creating in current directory.
-- `--install <pkg-manager>`: Install dependencies using a certain package manager

 ##### Example